Im-Rises/cUnicodeLib/README.md

 The project is set with a set of different scripts:

-- flawfinder :
+- flawfinder : to check for security flaws in the code
-- CMake :
+- CMake : to build the project for Windows, MacOs and Linux
-- CodeQl :
+- CodeQl : to check for code quality and security
-- Microsoft C++ Code Analysis :
+- Microsoft C++ Code Analysis : Microsoft code analysis tool
-- Cpp Cmake Publish :
+- Cpp Cmake Publish : to publish the project on GitHub

 ## Documentations